aergoio/aergolite/README.md

 ## Immutability

-If you limit the stored procedures to contain only `INSERT INTO` commands then the database will be immutable.
+If you limit the stored procedures to contain only `INSERT INTO` commands then the database content will be immutable.

+But even with normal usage allowing update and deletion of rows, the history of changes (all the SQL commands) are recorded on the lightweight blockchain and cannot be deleted, allowing both restoration of data and auditing.

 ## Private key protection